BitBagCommerce/SyliusImojePlugin/README.md

 $ open http://localhost:8080 // or the port showed in your terminal while runing command with symfony server:start
 ```

-For the full installation guide please go to [installation](doc/installation.md)
+For the full installation guide please go to [installation](doc/installation.md).
 ### Configuration:
-You need to put a path to wkhtmltopdf in your .env file
+You need to put a path to wkhtmltopdf in your .env file.
 ```
 WKHTMLTOPDF_PATH=/usr/local/bin/wkhtmltopdf
 ```